Make a Decorative Winter Arrangement: Step-by-Step Guide

 Insert and arrange the “front and center” greens that will be featured at the front of your arrangement.

-In this project, I used the tips of a southern magnolia; they tend to maintain their green luster for a long time and the velvety brown underside of each leaf is a nice complement to the green that dominates the bulk of this design.
+They tend to maintain their green luster for a long time and the velvety brown underside of each leaf is a nice complement to the green that dominates the bulk of this design.

 I stuck these branches in at sharp angles and manipulated the leaves to look as if they were spilling over the sides of the container.